Inflammatory Foods and Diet

 Certain foods can have anti-inflammatory qualities.

 While we usually think of inflammation as something outside the body, inflammation inside the body may cause strokes, heart disease and a variety of other ailments.
-Nicholas Perricone, MD, author of a number of anti-aging books, proposes that inflammation may well be the force behind premature aging.
+Nicholas Perricone, MD, author of several anti-aging books, proposes that inflammation may well be the force behind premature aging.
 He and other researchers believe that widespread inflammation is largely the result of our diet and may be the main factor in the rise of a number of degenerative diseases such as diabetes, heart disease, cancer, arthritis and Alzheimer’s Disease.

 What types of foods should you eat to combat inflammation?